czi-ai/rbio/training/README.md

 # Training
 The training code contained in this repository is an example of how to post-train an LLM with the methodology introduced by Rbio.
 We also provide a Colab notebook with a similar example.
-Visit [Virtual Cell Platform](https://virtualcellmodels.cziscience.com).
+Visit [XXXX](https://virtualcellmodels.cziscience.com).

 ## Required files
 In order to run this code you will need to download the following files from [Google Drive](https://drive.google.com/drive/folders/1RSrnjTxikjrvZfKfOfUHti5Jwih-xLdw?usp=drive_link).